This section provides a full explanation to each role and their permissions.

 - C can view all content on calendars to which they are added

-- C can add/edit/delete content items that they’ve created
+- C can add/edit/delete content items that they are the owner of

 - C can edit content items to which they’ve been assigned